-CF requires faculty to take attendance during the first two weeks of classes and confirm the student has attended their class.
-Attendance must be "academic attendance" or "attendance at an academically-related activity".
-Examples include:
+CF requires faculty to take attendance during the first two weeks of classes and confirm the student has engaged in academic activity.
+Academic engagement is defined as active participation by a student in an instructional activity related to the student's course of study that includes but is not limited to:

-- Physical class attendance where there is direct interaction between instructor and student - · Submission of an academic assignment - Examination, interactive, tutorial, or computer-assisted instruction - · Study group assigned by the school - Participation in an on-line discussion account academic matters - Initiation of contact with instructor to ask question about academic subject

-Students reported as not attending will have their financial assistance adjusted based on the enrollment status of attended courses.
+- Attending a synchronous class, lecture, recitation, or field or laboratory activity, physically or online, where there is an opportunity for interaction between the instructor and students - Submission of an academic assignment - Taking an assessment or an exam - Participating in an interactive tutorial, webinar, or other interactive computer-assisted instruction - Participating in a study group, group project, or an online discussion that is assigned by the institution - Interacting with an instructor about academic matters Students reported as not attending will have their financial assistance adjusted based on the enrollment status of attended courses.

 Note: This policy is separate from the institutional refund policy.
-The student is responsible for paying any balances due to CF
+The student is responsible for paying any balances due to CF.